opentoonz/opentoonz_docs/source/creating_movements.rst

 Changing Columns Stacking Order
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The column stacking order, which sets which drawings and images are placed on top, or behind, other images, by default depends on how columns are placed in the xsheet/timeline: xsheet direction is from left to right, while timeline direction is from bottom to top, making what's on the left/bottom to be behind of what's on the right/top.
+The column stacking order, which sets which drawings and images are placed on top, or behind, other images, by default depends on how columns are placed in the Xsheet/timeline: Xsheet direction is from left to right, while timeline direction is from bottom to top, making what's on the left/bottom to be behind of what's on the right/top.

 This would mean that if an animation element has to move behind another animation element and then in front of it, it'd have to be exposed in two different columns, one before and one after the column containing the second animation element.

-By editing the position SO (i.e. stacking order) value it is possible to change and animate the element compositing order without editing the columns/layers position in the xsheet/timeline.
+By editing the position SO (i.e. stacking order) value it is possible to change and animate the element compositing order without editing the columns/layers position in the Xsheet/timeline.

-The SO default value for all the columns is 0, meaning that the xsheet column (or timeline layer) order is what's taken into account when there are no modifications to the SO position.
-As soon as a column/layer has a higher SO value, it will be placed on top, regardless of the position of the column/layer in the xsheet/timeline; conversely if the SO value is lower it will be placed behind.
+The SO default value for all the columns is 0, meaning that the Xsheet column (or timeline layer) order is what's taken into account when there are no modifications to the SO position.
+As soon as a column/layer has a higher SO value, it will be placed on top, regardless of the position of the column/layer in the Xsheet/timeline; conversely if the SO value is lower it will be placed behind.

-.. note:: In case a column/layer's Z position is edited, columns/layers closer to the camera will be composited on top of the others, ignoring both its xsheet/timeline order and its SO value (see  :ref:`Working in a 3D Environment <working_in_a_3d_environment>` ).
+.. note:: In case a column/layer's Z position is edited, columns/layers closer to the camera will be composited on top of the others, ignoring both its Xsheet/timeline order and its SO value (see  :ref:`Working in a 3D Environment <working_in_a_3d_environment>` ).

 .. tip:: **To edit and animate a column/layer SO value:**